jonathanlazaro1/jollaz-api-queries/README.md

 The DataRequest object is the object coming from the outside world to ask for you data to consuming.
 It has some essential properties:

 #### Filters
 An array of FilterItem objects.
-They define by which fields the data consumer wants to filter, using what parameter and criteria.
+They define by which propertys the data consumer wants to filter, using what parameter and criteria.
 Using More than one filter will require one FilterOperator to each new FilterItem added, so we can know how the data consumer wants its filters to be combined.

 #### Expressions
 An array of Expression objects.
 Each Expression has its own array of FilterItems and FilterOperators.
 You can think about the expression as a parenthesis surrounding FilterItems in order to grouping them.
 The FilterOperators in Expression help to bind the FilterItems together.